-- Clothing needs to protect wildland firefighters from environmental conditions (tree branches, heat) while allowing body heat to escape.
-Clothing that provides more protection from the environment is less able to dissipate body heat. - Undergarments should be loose fitting to allow moisture to evaporate from the skin.
-Modern athletic clothing relies heavily on synthetic materials but, the MTDC Tech Tip "Tests of Undergarments Exposed to Fire" showed that 100-percent natural fiber undergarments are less likely to burn (Petrilli and Ackerman 2008).
+- Clothing needs to protect you from environmental conditions (tree branches, heat) while allowing your body heat to escape.
+Clothing that provides you more protection from the environment is less able to dissipate body heat. - Wear loose fitting undergarments to allow moisture to evaporate from the skin.
+Modern athletic clothing relies heavily on synthetic materials, but the MTDC tech tip "Tests of Undergarments Exposed to Fire" shows that 100-percent natural fiber undergarments are less likely to burn (Petrilli and Ackerman 2008).